Ryszard Morawski

-Ryszard Morawski (born 2 March 1933 in Warsaw) is a Polish artist.
-He is a painter (battle painting, historical uniforms and equipment), illustrator, toy designer and sculptor of tin figures.
+Ryszard Morawski (2 March 1933 – 29 August 2023) was a Polish artist.
+He was a painter (battle painting, historical uniforms and equipment), illustrator, toy designer and sculptor of tin figures.

+Life and career

+Morawski was born in Warsaw on 2 March 1933.
 He studied painting under Michał Bylina and Antoni Trzeszczkowski at the Academy of Fine Arts in Warsaw.

+Morawski died on 29 August 2023, at the age of 90.